gordontherock/gordontherock/README.md

 - 👀 I’m interested in Software Engineering, hardware emulation, web technologies and game development
 -

-- worked with java , c/c++ , javascript, php, dart , MySQL
+- worked with java , c/c++ , javascript, php, dart , MySQL , C#
 - blender in my free time
 <!---
 gordontherock/gordontherock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.